Rare disease: United Kingdom

 In 2013, the United Kingdom government published The UK Strategy for Rare Diseases which "aims to ensure no one gets left behind just because they have a rare disease", with 51 recommendations for care and treatment across the UK to be implemented by 2020.
 Health services in the four constituent countries agreed to adopt implementation plans by 2014, but by October 2016, the Health Service in England had not produced a plan and the all-party parliamentary group on Rare, Genetic and Undiagnosed Conditions produced a report Leaving No One Behind: Why England needs an implementation plan for the UK Strategy for Rare Diseases in February 2017.
 In March 2017 it was announced that NHS England would develop an implementation plan.
 In January 2018 NHS England published its Implementation Plan for the UK Strategy for Rare Diseases.
 In January 2021 the Department of Health and Social Care published the UK Rare Diseases Framework, a policy paper which included a commitment that the four nations would develop action plans, working with the rare disease community, and that "where possible, each nation will aim to publish the action plans in 2021".
 NHS England published England Rare Diseases Action Plan 2022 in February 2022.

 International

 Organisations around the world are exploring ways of involving people affected by rare diseases in helping shape future research, including using online methods to explore the perspectives of multiple stakeholders.

 Public awareness

 Rare Disease Day is held in Europe, Canada, the United States, and India on the last day of February (thus, in leap years, on February 29, the rarest day) to raise awareness for rare diseases.
 There are a number of non-profit and charitable organisations which push for further awareness, interest, and engagement in the subject of rare diseases, including EURORDIS, Genetic Alliance UK, and the Rare Revolution Magazine.
+Some of them, often together with other organisations as universities, organise conferences on selected groups of diseases (for example on diseases of ectoderm) or rare diseases in general (e.g. European Conference on Rare Diseases & Orphan Products, ECRD), or in a special view on them, as the conference Rare diseases not only in the curriculum for medical education and healthcare.